AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Transaction Data-based Credit Scoring

-Firstly, we calculate the WOE for bin $k$ of feature $j$ using:
+\textbf{Weight of Evidence (WOE).} Firstly, we calculate the WOE for bin $k$ of feature $j$ using:

 A positive $\mathrm{WOE}_{jk}$ indicates that bin $B_{jk}$ is more common among non-default cases, suggesting lower risk, whereas a negative value indicates a higher likelihood of default.
-Besides, a small smoothing constant $\epsilon > 0$ is added to both numerators and denominators to handle bins with zero counts.
-Once WOE is computed for each bin, the predictive strength of feature $j$ can be summarized by its IV.
+Once WOE is computed for each bin, the overall predictive strength of feature $j$ can then be summarized by its IV.